-Leah R. Imbrogno is a senior counsel, commercial litigator, and trial attorney with Foley & Lardner LLP.
+Leah R. Imbrogno is a senior counsel, commercial litigator and trial lawyer with Foley & Lardner LLP.
 She assists corporate clients, specifically manufacturing and automotive companies, throughout all phases of complex commercial litigation, mediation, arbitration, and international arbitration.
-Leah has successfully litigated and tried cases in state and federal courts, the American Arbitration Association (AAA), and the Singapore International Arbitration Centre (SIAC).
+Leah has successfully litigated and tried cases in state and federal courts, the American Arbitration Association (AAA) and the Singapore International Arbitration Centre (SIAC).
 She is a member of Foley’s Business Litigation & Dispute Resolution Practice and Automotive and Manufacturing Industry Teams.

 Leah has substantial experience in breach of contract, supply chain, warranty, recall and products liability litigation, as well as in defending manufacturers against class actions and managing trade secret claims and shareholder disputes.
 Leah also supports clients through commercial mediation, with the goal of prompt and creative resolution of business disputes.

 Prior to joining Foley’s Detroit office, Leah was a litigation associate for the law firm of Cohen & Grigsby, P.C. in Pittsburgh, where she was a member of the associates committee and a legal writing mentor.